 WHERE: Brussels, Belgium

 MAIN THEME: The Royal Museum of the Armed Forces and Military History tells the story of Belgium’s involvement in wars, including World War II.

 The Royal Museum of the Armed Forces and Military History in Brussels, Belgium is more than your typical WWII museum.
 In fact, it is not a WWII museum at all.
-Instead it is a museum that is dedicated to Belgium’s role in a variety of wars throughout history including the two world wars.
+Instead it is a museum that is dedicated to Belgium’s role in a variety of wars throughout history, including the two world wars.
 This museum is actually part of the World Heritage Institute.
-This is an organization that looks into the different types of military history sites within the country.
-It is a unique museum that allows you to explore the role that Belgium played in the history of WWII while also exploring a number of different military periods for the country, a truly unique experience.
+This is an organisation that looks into the different types of military history sites within the country.
+It is a unique museum that allows you to explore the role that Belgium played in the history of WWII while also exploring a number of different military periods of the country; a truly unique experience.

 National Museum of the U.S. Air Force